Most research on risk factors for breast cancer has focused on exposures and behaviors that occur during adulthood.

 Several large studies have looked at soy intake during the teen years among Asian women and Asian-American women.
 Findings to date show no difference in breast cancer risk among women who ate more soy as teenagers and those who ate less soy [541-544].

 More research is needed to draw conclusions about possible links between diet during the teen years and breast cancer risk.

 Learn about healthy diet in adulthood and breast cancer risk.

-Some studies suggest that exercise during the teen years may affect a woman’s breast cancer risk later in life.
+Some studies suggest exercise during the teen years may affect a woman’s breast cancer risk later in life.